U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: More Discussions on Slice-and-Sandwich

 \subsection{Hard Lift - A Simple Alternative Pipeline}

 As an alternative to \textit{Slice-and-Sandwich}, we provide an even simpler pipeline called \textit{Hard-Lift}.
-Specifically, we take the polynomial fit of degree 2 on binary Brier Score for the hard question group from \textit{Slice-and-Sandwich} and lift it by a constant so the fitted binary Brier Score at the training set model size upper bound is equal to the true average.
-We use this to forecast the binary Brier Score of models past the emergence threshold.
-We then transform this predicted binary Brier Score back to predicted accuracy via the $G(\cdot)$ function as in \textit{Slice-and-Sandwich}.
+Specifically, we take the polynomial fit of degree 2 on TC Brier Score for the hard question group from \textit{Slice-and-Sandwich} and lift it by a constant so the fitted TC Brier Score at the training set model log compute upper bound is equal to the true average.
+We use this to forecast the TC Brier Score of models past the emergence threshold.
+We then transform this predicted TC Brier Score back to predicted accuracy via the $G(\cdot)$ function as in \textit{Slice-and-Sandwich}.

-Fig.~\ref{fig: hard-lift} shows the results of \textit{Hard-Lift} under different model-size thresholds for train-test split as in Sec. \ref{sec: split}. \textit{Hard-Lift} performs better than the baseline for MMLU (Fig.~\ref{subfig: mmlu-hard-lift}) and Persian-QA (Fig.~\ref{subfig: persian-qa-hard-lift}) datasets, but worse than baseline for the arithmetic dataset.
+Fig.~\ref{fig: hard-lift} shows the results of \textit{Hard-Lift} under different log compute thresholds for train-test split as in Sec. \ref{sec: split}. \textit{Hard-Lift} performs better than the baseline for MMLU (Fig.~\ref{subfig: mmlu-hard-lift}) and Persian-QA (Fig.~\ref{subfig: persian-qa-hard-lift}) datasets, but worse than baseline for the arithmetic dataset.
 We believe this result reinforces our claim that analyzing difficulty-stratified scaling trends enables more explainable prediction of emergent abilities.